Observational daily and regional photovoltaic solar energy production for the Netherlands: Representativeness

-Table \ref{table:minmaxdelta} shows the minima, maxima and bin sizes for the four different parameters.
-It should be noted that bins for $\epsilon$ don't correspond to anything physically: 0 means the inverter and system sizes are the same, -1 means the system size is smaller than the inverter size and 1 means the system size is larger than the inverter size.
-Our choice for the other bin sizes is motivated by practical limitations: $\Delta\phi=45^\circ$ because pvoutput only allows the input of one of eight cardinal signs, which means that the minimum step must be $45^\circ$.
-We choose $\Delta\theta=15^\circ$ such that we retain a significant number of PV systems per bin.
-Our choice for $\Delta I=500~Wh/m^2$ is motivated by our earlier choice, as discussed in section 4.2 (combining data sources), which led to our 2D probability density functions as was shown in Figure \ref{pdf_2examples}.\\
+Now we must account for one final variable: $p(l,b)$.
+With the aim of making $p_{d}(Y|H)$ as accurate as possible, the geographic number density of systems in pvoutput should match the density observed in the database.
+If, for example, 40\% of the pvoutput systems, used to construct $p_{d}(Y|H)$, lie in the West of the country on day $d$, while in the database this is 20\%, then our estimation of $Y_{d}$ could end up being too optimistic. \\

-Having defined what $h_{d}(x)$ looks like, we can now express what our normalisation will look like.
-We normalise the distributions over $\theta$, $\phi$ and $\epsilon$ with respect to our reference distribution on the first day of the year, expressed by equation \ref{norm1}, whereas we normalise the distribution over $I$ for a day $d$ with respect to the distribution in the database ($D$), given by equation \ref{norm2}: \\
+In practice, it's very difficult to apply integer weighting to $(l, b)$, since you would have to agree on bin sizes for $(l, b)$.
+In the case of $\phi$, $\theta$ and $\epsilon$ it makes sense to keep these bins constant, since these quantities do not change.
+For $(l, b)$ you would have to define an aggregation bin size that would make sense for that day given $H$, e.g. on a perfectly sunny day over the whole country, $(l, b)$ (e.g. 13 September in Figure \ref{pdf_2examples}) could essentially be the size of the country, whereas on a day with a lot of local weather effects, a different aggregation level would be necessary.
+Since the sample size of pvoutput is too small in any case to split it up into smaller portions, we can use a proxy for $(l, b)$, which is $H$ itself.
+We can apply integer weighting to $H$ observed in pvoutput such that its distribution satisfies the distribution in the database (equ. \ref{equintweighting2}).

-To satisfy equations \ref{norm1} and \ref{norm2}, we need that every $h_{i}(x)$ in equation \ref{obsperbin} for a day $d$ equals (or comes close to) $h_{i, ref}(x)$.
-Hence, for a bin $i$, we have a number of $x_{n}$'s (equation \ref{obsperbin}), in other words a vector of values falling in a bin.
-We can randomly draw an element from this vector and, either add that element to the vector or remove it from the vector.
-This act can be repeated until the two equations above have been satisfied.
-Since it is not possible for these equations to be exactly satisfied, we allow for a leeway of 1.5\%.
-This figure is chosen as a compromise between satisfying equations \ref{norm1} and \ref{norm2} such that the distributions are equal to each other, but not too strict such that our method is easy to implement. \\
+Table \ref{table:minmaxdelta} shows the minima, maxima and bin sizes for $\phi$, $\theta$, $\epsilon$ and $H$.
+It should be noted that bins for $\epsilon$ do not correspond to anything physically: 0 means $\epsilon=1$, -1 means $\epsilon>1$ and 1 that $\epsilon<1$.
+Our choice for the other bin sizes is motivated by practical limitations: $\Delta\phi=45^\circ$ because pvoutput only allows the input of one of eight cardinal signs.
+We choose $\Delta\theta=15^\circ$ such that we retain a statistically significant number ($\sim 100-200$) of PV systems per bin.
+We choose $\Delta H=500~Wh/m^2$ since this is what we already decided earlier on in Section 4.4 when combining $H_{d}$ and $Y_{d}$ (see Figure \ref{pdf_2examples}).\\